DerLudditus/almalinux-kde-livemedia-kernel-lt/README.md

 This git repository contains the scripts needed to produce a customized AlmaLinux KDE Live ISO.
 A fully-functioning `AlmaLinux` system is required, being it metal or virtual.

+THIS UNOFFICIAL PROJECT IS **NOT** ENDORSED BY the AlmaLinux OS Foundation.
+IT IS A DERIVATIVE WORK USING MODIFIED SCRIPTS ORIGINALLY AND OFFICIALLY PUBLISHED ON [AlmaLinux/sig-livemedia](https://github.com/AlmaLinux/sig-livemedia).

 ## 1. How to build it

 This project contains the `KickStart` file required to build KDE live media for AlmaLinux 9.3, and modified templates that are required in order to use `kernel-lt` from ELRepo, which is 6.1, better supporting more recent hardware than the official 5.14 one. **I specifically needed a newer kernel for an Acer laptop that uses MT7663 for Wi-Fi and BT.**